WoundedPixels/learning-modern-javascript-book/chapter1.md

 JavaScript has really nice strings!

-TBD unicode, interpolation, multiline TBD
+TBD unicode, interpolation, multiline TBD, comparisons

+### Numbers

+TBD - sizes, types, comparisons

 ### Admitting Ignorance
 In many cases you know what you are missing.
 By the time you are done processing user input you know which fields were not entered.
 Information that is deleted may leave a gap in data.
 You need a way to clearly indicate that we do not know something.